adamchainz/conjecture/README.rst

 Conjecture
 ==========

-Conjecture is a new approach to property based testing in C.
+Conjecture is a new approach to property based testing.

 The core concept of Conjecture is: What if you could do the most basic sort of randomized testing which everybody starts out with, only instead of it being awful